-Breastfeeding mothers must continue to follow dietary rules during the festive season, here are some quick tips for nursing mothers:
+Breastfeeding mothers must continue to follow dietary rules during the festive season

 – Instead of aerated drinks and alcohol (not acceptable), consume healthier options to stay hydrated such as fresh fruit juices, tender coconut, lassi and lime juice.